redhat-developer/vscode-yaml/README.md

 * `yaml.format.bracketSpacing`: Print spaces between brackets in objects
 * `yaml.format.proseWrap`: Always: wrap prose if it exceeds the print width, Never: never wrap the prose, Preserve: wrap prose as-is
 * `yaml.format.printWidth`: Specify the line length that the printer will wrap on
+* `yaml.format.trailingComma`: Specify if trailing commas should be used in JSON-like segments of the YAML
 * `yaml.validate`: Enable/disable validation feature
 * `yaml.hover`: Enable/disable hover
 * `yaml.completion`: Enable/disable autocompletion